Amanudeen/go-web-app/README.md

+ # We will implement End to End DevOps on a Golang web application.
+We will implement the following things
+- Containerization (Multi Stage Docker Build)
+- EKS cluster using AWS CLI
+- Creating Kubernetes Manifests
+- Continuous Integration using GitHub Actions
+- Continuous Delivery using Argo CD
+- Kubernetes Cluster creation and setup
+- Helm chart creation and configuration for multiple environments
+- Ingress controller creation, configuration to expose application
+- DNS mapping for our domain
+- End to End CI/CD demonstration

 # Go Web Application

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.